CSIRO-enviro-informatics/ckan/contrib/docker/README.md

 SOLR_PORT_8983_TCP_PORT
 MAPBOX_ACCESS_TOKEN

-which should be set in an local .env file especially if you are running multiple instances of ckan on the same machine
+These can be set in an local .env file in this directory.
+Be cautious to specify different values in different .env if you are running multiple instances of ckan on the same machine.

 More information on each variable and some example values: